flintlib/flint/doc/source/gr_sparse_vec.rst

-A :type:`gr_sparse_vec_t` is a represention of a vector over a generic ring which is optimized for the situation where there are many entries which are zero (the vector is sparse).
+A :type:`gr_sparse_vec_t` is a represention of a vector over a generic ring which is optimized for the situation where there are many entries which are zero (the vector is *sparse*, or has *low density*).
 Internally, the vector records only the positions of the nonzeros and their values.
-Although technically the type and all its functions will operate correctly with any density, a :type:`gr_vec_t` may be more efficient in the number of nonzeros is not small.
+Although technically the type and all its functions will operate correctly with any density, a regular :type:`gr_vec_t` may be more efficient in the number of nonzeros is not small.

 Types and basic access
 --------------------------------------------------------------------------------